Help Save Us From The Scouring of Our Shire

 I suspect he would not have been satisfied with the answers currently on offer.

-This Isn't About Being Anti-Green Energy
+This Is Not About Being Anti-Green Energy

 Many of us support renewable energy.
-Full stop.

 What we oppose is the madness of how it's being implemented: destroying the very environment it claims to protect.